-The main uses of woodland statistics include:
+The main uses of woodland statistics are:

-- Statistics on woodland area, planting and restocking are used to inform government policy and resource allocation; - Statistics on woodland area, often in the form of percentage land cover, are frequently used to provide context to UK forestry and land management issues; - Woodland Carbon Code statistics are used to monitor the uptake of this voluntary standard for woodland creation projects in the UK; - National indicators woodland area and planting statistics are published in the Forestry Commission England Corporate Plan Performance Indicators, and the Woodland for Wales Indicators (Welsh Government), and will be monitored under the Scottish Forestry Strategy; - UK Government Departments and devolved administrations statistics on woodland area, often combined with other figures on land use, are used in a number of statistical publications produced by others, including the Office for National Statistics (UK Environmental Accounts, Sustainable Development Indicators) and the Scottish Government (Key Scottish Environment Statistics); - International reporting Figures for woodland area in the UK are provided to international organisations; the Food and Agriculture Organisation of the United Nations (FAO) for the 5-yearly Global Forest Resources Assessment,
+- Statistics on woodland area, planting and restocking are used to inform government policy and resource allocation; - Statistics on woodland area, often in the form of percentage land cover, are frequently used to provide context to UK forestry and land management issues; - Woodland Carbon Code statistics are used to monitor the uptake of this voluntary standard for woodland creation projects in the UK; - National indicators woodland area and planting statistics are published in the Forestry Commission Key Performance Indicators and the Woodland for Wales Indicators (Welsh Government), and will be monitored under Scotland's Forestry Strategy; - UK Government Departments and devolved administrations statistics on woodland area, often combined with other figures on land use, are used in a number of statistical publications produced by others, including the Office for National Statistics (UK Environmental Accounts, Sustainable Development Indicators); - International reporting Figures for woodland area in the UK are provided to international organisations; the Food and Agriculture Organisation of the United Nations (FAO) for the 5-yearly Global Forest Resources Assessment, and Forest Europe for the 4- to 5-yearly State of Europe's Forests.
+Data on planting and restocking also contribute to these reports;

-- and Forest Europe for the 4-5-yearly State of Europe's Forests.
-Data on planting and restocking also contribute to these reports; - Figures for woodland area and new planting are used to compile the UK's Greenhouse Gas Inventory for the Land Use, Land Use Change and Forestry (LULUCF) sector, submitted to the United Nations Framework Convention on Climate Change (UNFCCC).
-Statistics on UK greenhouse gas emissions are published by the Department of Business, Energy and Industrial Strategy (BEIS).
+Figures for woodland area and new planting are used to compile the UK's Greenhouse Gas Inventory for the Land Use, Land Use Change and Forestry (LULUCF) sector, submitted to the United Nations Framework Convention on Climate Change (UNFCCC).
 Those responsible for the international and national reporting are consulted regularly to ensure that the statistics remain relevant to users.